Affiliate links on SoundGuys may earn us a commission. Learn more.

 Should you buy the Shure MV7?

 The Shure MV7 hybrid microphone is a stellar performer, and can handle nearly any situation thrown at it.
 Not only can you record from your desk, but you can also stick it onto a boom pole and hang it above someone’s head during video interviews.
 Whether you’re the constant collaborator or a lone wolf when it comes to production, the Shure MV7 deserves a spot on your desk.
+The main glaring issues are the touch controls seem futuristic, but are less useful than knobs, and the microUSB connection is outdated, although it still works, of course.

 What’s the difference between the Shure MV7 and Shure SM7B?

 The Shure MV7 takes plenty of features from the SM7B and compacts them into a more portable, adaptable solution, but these mics are built for different purposes.
 While the Shure MV7 is a stellar microphone, the SM7B is more suited for applications beyond the human voice.
-It’s been used time and time again to record guitar cabs and drums, while the Shure MV7 is mainly for vocal recordings.
+It has been used time and time again to record guitar cabs and drums, while the Shure MV7 is mainly for vocal recordings.

 Both microphones house a dynamic recording cartridge and afford just one polar pattern (cardioid), but the parts are different.
 The SM7B is larger than the MV7, and this plays to its advantage because it has room for better cartridge and shock mount components.
 The SM7B has a much more accurate bass response than the MV7, again an advantage of its size.
 Shure’s microphones all have a surprising heft to them, a consequence of durable construction.